Qytera-Gmbh/xray-client-node/README.md

 This project provides TypeScript clients to users that want to interact with the API of [Xray](https://www.getxray.app/).
 Supports Xray server and Xray cloud.

 > [!WARNING]
-> The client is still in a very early stage of development and may change a lot.
+> The client is at a very early stage of development and may not fully cover all Xray interactions.

 # Installation